I Made These FREE Vintage Recipe Tools JUST For You

 From powdered eggs to bread made with mystery ingredients, people around the world had to get incredibly creative with their meals.

-But some of these dishes were surprisingly delicious—and a few even stuck around!
+But some of these dishes were surprisingly delicious, and a few even stuck around.

-Take a culinary time-travel tour with these six wartime recipes from different countries and decide: Would you eat them today?
+Take a culinary time-travel tour with these six wartime recipes from different countries and decide: would you eat them today?

 What Would You Cook in Wartime?